 Learn under fire.
 No food truck business book (although Running a Food Truck for Dummies comes close :)) or business plan can predict the future or fully prepare you to become a successful food truck operator.
 There is no such thing as the perfect plan.
 There is no perfect road or one less traveled.
 Never jump right into a food truck business without any thought or planning, but don’t spend months or years waiting to execute.
 You will become well-rounded when tested under fire.
 The most important thing you can do is learn from your mistakes–and never make the same mistake twice.

 Be healthy.
 Owning a food truck is a lifestyle, not a 9-to-5 profession.
 Working to the point of exhaustion will burn you out and make you less productive.
 Don’t make excuses.
 Eat right, exercise and find time for yourself.

 Don’t fall victim to your own B.S.
 Don’t talk the talk unless you can walk the walk.
 Impress with action not conversation.
 Endorse your business enthusiastically, yet tastefully.
 Avoid exaggerating truths and touting far reaching goals as certainties.
 In short, put up or shut up.

-While there are many more tips that I could have given, this list is a great starting point.
+While there are many more start up food truck business tips that I could have given, this list is a great starting point.
 If you have additional tips, please feel free to share them in the comment section below.